 LGBT Film Festivals

-At the Q Cinema Film Festival this winter in Fort Worth, local and regional filmmakers from Ohio to Louisiana premiered their works.
+At the Q Cinema Film Festival, local and regional filmmakers from Ohio to Louisiana premiered their works.
 It was a small and casual affair at the Fort Worth Community Arts Center, catered by local businesses and an easy place to meet filmmakers, actors, and documentarians between screenings.
 “Professional lesbian” stand-up comic Vickie Shaw (who has performed on LOGO and Olivia Cruises and at HRC events) had the audience in tears from laughter.
-Featuring the best empanadas I’ve had in Texas, it was a fun weekend.
+Featuring the best empanadas I’ve had in Texas; it was a fun weekend.

 Art, Music, and Theater Festivals

 Sure, it’s a stereotype that a lot of those in the art, music, and theater industries might identify as LGBT, but that’s what makes these institutions so colorful.
 Around the world, there are many cultural festivals and events tailored specifically to LGBT artists and performers.

 Each May, the International Dublin Gay Theatre Festival celebrates LGBT artists, writers, and performers in the hometown of celebrated gay writer Oscar Wilde.
 Theater companies from around the world get the chance to show their work — including but not limited to musicals, dramas, comedies, and cabaret — over two weeks throughout Dublin.
 With both free and paid events, it’s a fun way to experience Ireland’s LGBT culture and history.

 Afterward, a lot of artists bring their successful submissions to the Edinburgh Festival Fringe.
 Though not explicitly gay, it always includes plenty of LGBT artists.
 And naturally, because of the large number of international performers and creatives in Edinburgh during the month — whether as spectators or performers — there’s just a great big gay vibe in the city.